 - Career touchdowns.
 Dan Marino passed for 420 touchdowns on 4,967 pass completions.
 This again was an NFL record when he retired.

 - Career passing rating.
 Dan Marino had an 86.4 lifetime quarterback rating.
-This rating is comprised of a series of calculations using passing attempts, passing yards, completions, and interceptions.
+This rating is comprised of a chain of calculations using passing attempts, passing yards, completions, and interceptions.
 In his rookie season his passer rating was 96.
 This was, when he retired, an NFL record for a single season passing rating for a rookie season.

 - Career rushes.
 Dan Marino rushed the ball 301 rushes in 242 games played.
 He was considered a pocket passer who seldom rushed the ball if he could throw it.
 What coach would risk such a passer by rushing him often.